open-contracting/cardinal-rs/docs/contributing/indicators.md

 :::{admonition} To do
 :class: caution
-If you need guidance on this step, [create an issue on GitHub](http://github.com/open-contracting/cardinal-rs/issues).
+If you need guidance on this step, [create an issue on GitHub](https://github.com/open-contracting/cardinal-rs/issues).
 :::

 ### `reduce` method

 :::{admonition} To do
 :class: caution
-If you need guidance on this step, [create an issue on GitHub](http://github.com/open-contracting/cardinal-rs/issues).
+If you need guidance on this step, [create an issue on GitHub](https://github.com/open-contracting/cardinal-rs/issues).
 :::

+If the indicator considers and flags a subset of tenderers, buyers, or procuring entities, set `item.maps`.
+See `r038.rs`, for example.

 ### `finalize` method

 :::{admonition} To do
 :class: caution
-If you need guidance on this step, [create an issue on GitHub](http://github.com/open-contracting/cardinal-rs/issues).
+If you need guidance on this step, [create an issue on GitHub](https://github.com/open-contracting/cardinal-rs/issues).
 :::

 ## 6. Update the `init` command